-Each investment details risk level, performance history, and the holdings.
+Each investment portfolio details risk level, performance history, and the holdings.
 You can also see what the underlying investment is for any themed investment.

 SPDR S&P 500 BioTech ETF is listed as ‘Modern Meds’ and the Vanguard Small-Cap ETF is called ‘Small but Mighty.’

 You also have the flexibility to add suggested ETFs into your portfolio.